Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Snippets/ShaderProperties/Autodesk-Interactive-EmissiveMap.md

-The texture that defines the emissive color of the surface.
-If you disable **UseEmissiveMap**, HDRP ignores this property.
+The texture that defines the emissive color of the surface.<br/>If you disable **UseEmissiveMap**, HDRP ignores this property.